It’s a Metal Chicken

 I’m not naming him, for the moment.
 (I briefly considered, “Conrad.”)

-There was a larger metal chicken at the roadside gift shop — maybe it is Conrad’s father — but my wife wouldn’t let me buy that one.
-I have a picture of the three of us together that I might share later.
+There was a larger metal chicken at the roadside gift shop.
+My wife wouldn’t let me buy that one.
+I have a picture of the three of us together.
 Me and the two roosters.
 I suspect The Bloggess would insert a cock joke here, but I’m not going to do that.

 Because I don’t have to do everything that Jenny Lawson does.